runtimeverification/kontrol-demo/README.md

+**MAINTENANCE DISCLAIMER:** The information contained in this repo regarding Kontrol might not be up to date with the latest version of Kontrol.
+However, it should be largely reproducible.
+Please refer to the [Kontrol documentation](https://docs.runtimeverification.com/kontrol/overview/readme) and feel free to open any issue against this repo.

 First Steps
 -----------

 This repository contains a suite of property tests tailored for the OpenZeppelin ERC20 Solidity smart contract.
 It also includes a very basic Foundry set up ready to be your first steps into the toolchain.

-Follow the instructions below to run your first property tests using [KEVM!](https://github.com/runtimeverification/evm-semantics).
+Follow the instructions below to run your first property tests using [Kontrol!](https://github.com/runtimeverification/kontrol).
 Note that the instructions are for linux systems.
 However, they should be reproducible on Windows using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/).